At least 20 dead, 600 wounded in Equatorial Guinea blasts

 Published

-President Teodoro Obiang Nguema said the Sunday explosion was due to the “negligent handling of dynamite” at a military barracks.Full Article
+President Teodoro Obiang Nguema said the explosion at 4 p.m. local time was due to the “negligent handling of dynamite” in the military barracks.Full Article

 Published

-President Teodoro Obiang Nguema said the Sunday explosion was due to the “negligent handling of dynamite” at a military barracks.Full Article
+President Teodoro Obiang Nguema said the explosion at 4 p.m. local time was due to the “negligent handling of dynamite” in the military barracks.Full Article

 A series of explosions at a military barracks in Equatorial Guinea killed at least 15 people and wounded more than 400 others,..